telefonicaid/iotagent-ul/README.md

-# IoT Agent for the Ultrlight 2.0 protocol
+# IoT Agent for the Ultralight 2.0 protocol

 ## Index